for further pages....

 During the 2010's...

-Whilst we still have the majority of the 2010 decade ahead of us, Willy Russell's Educating Rita and Shirley Valentine enjoyed a highly successful season at London's Menier Chocolate Factory and will continue when both plays transfer to the Trafalgar Studios in July.
-Our Day Out - The Musical is penciled in for a repeat of it's sell out production at Liverpool's Royal Court.
-Willy continues to write and has several projects in the pipeline which we'll annnounce here at WillyRussell.com in due course.
+Whilst we still have a good few years of the 2010 decade ahead of us, Willy Russell's Educating Rita and Shirley Valentine enjoyed a highly successful season at London's Menier Chocolate Factory.
+Our Day Out - The Musical repeated it's sell out production at Liverpool's Royal Court.
+Willy donated his personal archive to John Moores University and was commissioned to create Radio 4's Front Row's neon art sign in Media City, Saltford.
+And an exhibition was held in Kirby which showcased Willy's work over the five decades since he first started writing.
+He continues to write and has several projects in the pipeline which we'll annnounce here at WillyRussell.com in due course.

 WILLY RUSSELL SEASON IN LONDON